Middlecon/DBImport/docs/install.rst

   - Make the same change on all nodes in the cluster.
   - Restart affected services (HDFS, Yarn and so on)

+.. note:: If you dont want to create a seperate topology file and configuration, you can of course just change the first row in the default topology file on all nodes in the cluster

 Once that is changed, you need to update the Spark settings in the configuration file.
 These two different versions have been testad and works on HDP 2.6.5 and HDP 3.1.4

 Verified Spark settings for HDP 2.6.5::